912: The Screaming Skull

 Damn.
 I need more pig’s blood.

-Well, you use one of those older Philips analog chips in your robot, you’re going to get this.
+Well, you use one of those older Philips analog chips in your robot, you’re gonna get this.

 Philips Semiconductors is an industry giant that produces both analog and digital chips for use in televisions.